afurmanov/tagged_logger/README.markdown

     end

-There is more general form for rules, it accepts block with three params:
+There is more general form for rules, it accepts block with three parameters:

     TaggedLogger.rules do
       info /Whatever/ do |level, tag, message|